 For those unfamiliar with Ohio bikeways, finding facilities along the trail may be problematic, depending on which trail you ride.
-So we put together this little primer to let you know what to expect and to help you find facilities and amenities along the way.
+So we put together this little primer to let you know what to expect.

 We're using facilities as a general term that refers to restrooms, water sources and parking, the trailside stuff that's most important to trail users.
-Think of them more as a necessity for your ride, like when you're about to run out of water on a hot day.
+Think of them as the necessities during your ride, like when you're about to run out of water on a hot day.

 Amenities are nice extras such as food concessions, bike shops and ice cream stands.
 These are trailside perks or bonuses that provide useful goods or services that can make a long day in the saddle even more enjoyable.

 Some Rules Of Thumb